AutoCollage 2008

 AutoCollage 2008 is a Microsoft photomontage desktop application.
 The software creates a collage of representative elements from a set of images.
 It is able to detect faces and recognize objects.

 The software was developed by Microsoft Research labs in Cambridge, England and launched on September 4, 2008.

 Versions

-An update, named Microsoft Research AutoCollage 2008 version 1.1, was released on February, 2009.
+An update, named Microsoft Research AutoCollage 2008 version 1.1, was released in February 2009.
 The software update adds the ability to select images for the AutoCollage, a richer integration with Windows Live Photo Gallery, support for network folders and the ability to define custom output sizes.

 A new version, named Microsoft Research AutoCollage Touch 2009, was released in September 2009, and included by some OEMs on machines with Windows 7.